-Op 50975(U), 3 (Andrew Borrok, J.) the plaintiff's MCA agreement was a predatory, illegal, criminally usurious loan, because [1] there was one or more prior UCC's filed against the defendant, prior to plaintiff's MCA contract, [2] the plaintiff's MCA contract provided that the defendant represented that there were no prior UCC liens, [3] the plaintiff's MCA contract provided that any breach of such representation was a default, [4] the plaintiff therefore had actual or constructive knowledge, from the very beginning of the MCA transaction that the defendant was in default of the agreement, [5] the annualized interest rate was far above 25%.
+74. Under People v.
+Richmond Capital Group LLC, 2023 NY Slip Op 50975(U), 3 (Andrew Borrok, J.) the plaintiff's MCA agreement was a predatory, illegal, criminally usurious loan, because [1] there was one or more prior UCC's filed against the defendant, prior to plaintiff's MCA contract, [2] the plaintiff's MCA contract provided that the defendant represented that

-- Annexed as Exhibit A is a record of UCC-1's filed against 74. defendant including prior UCC-1's: - 75.
-The contract made this a default from the outset: - 29.
-Unencumbered Receivables.
-Each Merchant represents, warrants, and covenants that it has good, complete, and marketable title to all Receivables, free and clear of any and all liabilities, liens, claims, changes, restrictions, conditions, options, rights, mortgages, security interests, equities, pledges, and encumbrances of any kind or nature whatsoever or any other rights or interests that may be inconsistent with this Agreement or adverse to the interests of SC, other than any for which SC has actual or constructive knowledge as of the date of this Agreement. - People v.
-Richmond Capital Group LLC, 2023 NY Slip Op 76.
-50975(U), 3 (Andrew Borrok, J.), held that the reconciliation provision was "a total sham" because "[a]lthough the MCAs provided for mandatory reconciliation of the daily amounts collected with the amounts of accounts receivable actually received" "the Borrowers were required to send bank statements to the Predatory Lenders". - 77.
-Similarly, here, the plaintiff's MCA contract provided that, at all times, defendant was required to provide its bank statements to plaintiff: - 1-- will provide SC with all required access codes and monthly bank statements
+- 75. The parties' contract was dated Jan.
+8, 2025 - 76.
+Annexed as Exhibit A is a record of prior UCC-1's filed against defendant. - 77.
+The contract made this a default from the outset:

+Unencumbered Receipts.
+Merchant has good, complete, unencumbered and marketable title to all Receipts, free and clear of any and all liabilities, liens, claims, changes, restrictions, conditions, options, rights, mortgages, security interests, equities, pledges and encumbrances of any kind or nature what so ever or any other rights or interests that maybe inconsistent with the transactions contemplated with, or adverse to the interests of Cashable LLC.

+78. People v.
+Richmond Capital Group LLC, 2023 NY Slip Op 50975(U), 3 (Andrew Borrok, J.), held that the reconciliation provision was "a total sham" because "[a]lthough the MCAs provided for mandatory reconciliation of the daily amounts collected with the amounts of accounts receivable actually received" "the Borrowers were required to send bank statements to the Predatory Lenders".

+79. Similarly, here, the plaintiff's MCA contract provided that, at all times, defendant was required to provide its bank statements to plaintiff:

-6. Merchant(s) shall provide SC and/or its authorized agent with all of the information, authorizations, and verify passwords necessary each Merchant's to Receivables.
+Merchant shall provide Cashable LLC. and/or its authorized agent(s) with all of the information, authorizations and passwords necessary for verifying Merchant's receivables, receipts, deposits and withdrawals into and from the Account.